Outlook and Strategic Recommendations

 | Investment required | $20–25B cumulative | $30–40B cumulative | $45–55B cumulative |

 Source: Council for Independent Frontier Research (CIFR) scenario analysis.
-Base case aligns with CBRE/JLL projections; bull case with Nomura (9.2 GW); conservative case with Colliers (4.5 GW)
+The base case aligns with CBRE/JLL projections, the upside case with Nomura (9.2 GW), and the conservative case with Colliers (4.5 GW).

-CIFR ESTIMATE This Review assigns 55% probability to the base case (6.5 GW by 2030, 4.3x growth from 1,500 MW).
-Required investment: $30--40 billion cumulative; approximately half is already committed or under construction.
-The binding constraint is power grid delivery speed and regulatory execution, not capital.
-Every 6-month interconnection delay removes 200--300 MW from the 2030 pipeline.
+CIFR ESTIMATE This Review assigns 50% probability to the base case (6.5 GW by 2030, 4.3x growth from 1,500 MW), 35% to the 9+ GW upside, and 15% to the conservative case.
+The base case requires $30--40 billion in cumulative investment; approximately half is committed or under construction.
+The principal constraints are grid delivery and regulatory execution.
+Every six-month interconnection delay removes 200--300 MW from the 2030 pipeline.

 Geopolitical Tailwind: The March 2026 Inflection